Had enough of waiting for action?

-We recommend you call if travelling any distance.
+We recommend you call if traveling any distance.
 Looking forward to seeing you.

 One of the most enjoyable aspects of bookselling for me is buying collections and recently we have just bought two; both on aspects of design in the 20th century.
 Our latest collection, books selected from the library of the late Nigel Whiteley, design historian, will form our next catalogue entitled “Reference points in post war design history.”
 Nigel’s collection extended to some 3000 titles on art, design, architecture and place and reflected his energetic interest in the links between theory, design and culture.
 The concepts in one of his best known titles “Pop Design: Modernism to Mod,” on pop theory and design 1952-72, are well represented in the upcoming list in that he collected a whole series of “first” issues of ephemeral magazines, fanzines and zeens which link place and pop culture of the period.